ArchiveBox/docs/Scheduled-Archiving.md

 ⚠️ Many popular sites such as Twitter, Reddit, Facebook, etc. take efforts to block/ratelimit/lazy-load content to avoid being scraped by bots like ArchiveBox.
 It may be better to use an alternative frontend with minimal JS when archiving those sites:
 https://github.com/mendel5/alternative-front-ends

+The scheduled interval can be passed easily using `--every={day,week,month,year}` or by passing a [cron-style schedule](https://crontab.guru/) e.g. `--every='5 4 * * *'` to run at 04:05 every day.

-The scheduler can be run in `--foreground` mode to avoid relying on your host system's cron scheduler.
+The scheduler can also be run in `--foreground` mode to avoid relying on your host system's cron scheduler to be running.
 In foreground mode, it will run all tasks previously added using `archivebox schedule` in a long-running foreground process.
 This is useful for running scheduled tasks inside docker-compose or supervisord.